lean-dojo/LeanCopilot/README.md

 ## Requirements

 * Supported platforms: Linux and macOS (:warning: maybe also Windows WSL, but untested)
-* xcode-select --install

 * Git LFS
-* A C++17 compatible compiler, e.g., recent versions of GCC or Clang
-* CMake >= 3.7
-* At least one of [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html), [Accelerate](https://developer.apple.com/documentation/accelerate), [DNNL](https://github.com/oneapi-src/oneDNN), or [OpenBLAS](https://www.openblas.net/).
-Most systems have them pre-installed, so you may not need to do anything.
-However, if you see the error `No BLAS library found`, it means you don't have any of these libraries.
-In that case, we recommend MKL for Intel CPUs, Accelerate for Apple, and DNNL for AMD CPUs.
-OpenBLAS is cross-platform and can be used as a last resort if you cannot install the others.
-We are happy to help if you have trouble installing these libraries.
 * Optional (recommended if you have a [CUDA-enabled GPU](https://developer.nvidia.com/cuda-gpus)): CUDA and [cuDNN](https://developer.nvidia.com/cudnn)

-**Please run `lake script run LeanInfer/check` to check if the requirements have been satisfied.**

 ## Adding LeanInfer as a Dependency to Your Project